CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 * material sorting, and
 * first bounce caching.

 These measurements are taken from the pathtracing process on the default Cornell Box image, show below.
-A chart of the performance changes as a result of these optimizatios is shown at the end of the section.
+A chart of the performance changes as a result of these optimizations is shown at the end of the section.

 ![](img/presentable/diffuse.png)